automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Metriacanthosaurus.md

 # Metriacanthosaurus
-## Description: Yet another dinosaur that was once mistaken for Megalosaurus.
+## Yet another dinosaur that was once mistaken for Megalosaurus.